gevaertlab/GBM360/readme.md

 ## Preprocessing codes ##

+Data from 10X Genomics were first converted into Seurat or AnnData object using the Seurat or Scanpy package.

+1. Quality control and data integration were performed using the Seurat package: `quality_control.R`.
-1. Run `inferCNV.py` to infer copy number variation based on transcriptomics profiles.
+2. Run `inferCNV.py` to infer copy number variation using transcriptomics profiles.
-2. Run `tumor_frac.py` to infer tumor cell fraction for each spot based on the CNV profiles.
+3. Run `tumor_frac.py` to infer tumor cell fraction for each spot based on the CNV profiles.